MC42/hi-im.kim/writing/pmmm/sous-chef.md

 *It's not cheating, we're not even dating!*

-Homura resolved to ask Madoka for tomatoes from her father's garden next loop.
+Homura resolved to ask Madoka for tomatoes from her father's garden next loop, figuring the pasta for her small group of friends would be ever the tastier.

 *It's not quite a dinner date, but—*

-She took a deep breath on the couch, and enjoyed the stolen peace.
+She took a deep breath on the couch, and enjoyed her stolen peace.

 ---